 - LC 205 Japanese Film and Aesthetics (CSI, G) This course will examine Japanese films made in the post-World War II period.
 Students will study internationally-known directors such as Ozu and Kurosawa and learn terminology for analyzing artistic elements such as framing, camera position, lighting, sound, camera movement, optical distortion, and editing.
-Offered occasionally. - LC 303 Blades, Bows, and Bushido: The Samurai in Context This course will examine literary, artistic, and film representations of the samurai in order to understand of one Japan's most popular cultural icons.
-We will chart the growth of the samurai from simple horseback archers to a class characterized by a rigidly-defined code of behavior referred to as bushido.
-Offered in alternate years. - LC 304 Cross-cultural Communication: US and Japan (CSI, G) This course will focus on the interpersonal relationships between/within the US and Japan.
+Offered occasionally. - LC 304 Cross-cultural Communication: US and Japan (CSI, G) This course will focus on the interpersonal relationships between/within the US and Japan.
 Students will conduct research on various issues, including discrimination, misunderstanding, and prejudice.
-Offered each spring. - LC 308 Japanese Way of Life (IT, G) This course explores the development of Japanese thoughts from antiquity to the present, focusing on issues of continuity and change.
+Offered each spring. - LC 308 Fashion and Lifestyle in Japan (CHC, G) This course explores the development of Japanese thoughts from antiquity to the present, focusing on issues of continuity and change.
 Students will study the major intellectual movements in Japan over time and examine the impact that modern influences from the West have had on traditional Japanese language, culture, and society.
 Offered every other May. - 310 Studies in Literature and Humanities (to be taken abroad) Upper level courses in an approved study abroad program in the literature or the humanities category, including art history, theater, gender studies, music history, philosophy, and religion.
 Readings and lectures are in Japanese.
-Credit should be discussed with a member of the Japanese faculty before departure. - Studies in Social Science (to be taken abroad) Upper level courses in an approved study abroad program in the social science category, including business, economics, history, political science, sociology, geography, and anthropology.
+Credit should be discussed with a member of the Japanese faculty before departure. - JAPN 311 Studies in Social Science (to be taken abroad) Upper level courses in an approved study abroad program in the social science category, including business, economics, history, political science, sociology, geography, and anthropology.
 Readings and lecture are in Japanese.
-Credit should be discussed with a member of the Japanese faculty before departure. - 410 Advanced Japanese Language Studies (to be taken abroad) Upper level course taken in an approved study abroad program.
+Credit should be discussed with a member of the Japanese faculty before departure. - JAPN 410 Advanced Japanese Language Studies (to be taken abroad) Upper level course taken in an approved study abroad program.
 This course will contain a strong writing component in addition to practice in reading and conversation in Japanese.
 Credit should be discussed with a member of the Japanese faculty before departure.